 So, what should you do?
 There are many options, for instance, buy a new pair, remove & replace the insole- if it is only a matter of sole, the choice is yours.
 But, all these cost you more whereas not any fecund solution.

 That is why just go with the below process to dry, fresh, and revive your old rawhide shoes or boots.
 So that you can wear leather-soled dress shoes even in the rain.

 But, keep in mind, these tips on how to dry a pair of leather shoes are only applicable to your leather shoes and boots, not on the suede-made pair.
 Yet, suede is also possible to get wet.
 However, it has different handling tricks.

 1. Get Rid Of Added Moistness & Rubbish

 This is the first step to do remove all the excess dampness and specks of dirt that you see on the outer part of your shoes.
 Get rid of it fully.
 Be sure that is not any, even the smallest dust remains.

-You might find there are rain dews spotted, rub it with a soft and dry cloth, gently.
-Don’t be hurry and start rubbing from a small area.
+You might find there are rain dews spotted, rub them with a soft and dry cloth, gently.
+Don’t hurry and start rubbing from a small area.
 Then gradually spread to the hole as long as desirable.

 2. Get Rid Of Insole

 Irrespective of whether your leather shoes are fully saturated or not, it is good to remove the insole from the walking boot.
 Because you don’t identify moreover there is wetness stuck between the insole and the end of the shoes.